Location Management in IP-based Future LEO Satellite Networks: A Review: Current view and future Directions

 Clearly, the IETF IP-based location management techniques and location/identifier split algorithms are based on two totally different concepts as the former considers the dual role of IPv6 address while the later separates the two roles.
 IPv6 and SDN are interrelated technologies where IPv6 operates on the network layer and SDN handles the management of the networking operations.
 From the location management perspective, SDN serves more the routing side by using the flow concept rather than IP addresses to deliver packets to their destinations.

 Under each of the three aforementioned approaches, several solutions have been proposed to deal with location management in LEO SatNets.
 Although such solutions have some potentials when applied to future LEO SatNets, many challenges will be encountered as well.
-This is due to the complicated and new mobility and topology characteristics of future LEO SatNets which were discussed in Section \ref{CharaAndChallenge}.
-Table \ref{CompariosonTable} summarizes the advantages and challenges of each of the three location management approaches from the perspective of future LEO SatNets.
+This is due to the complicated and new mobility and topology characteristics of future LEO SatNets, as discussed in Section \ref{CharaAndChallenge}.